floitsch/dart-irc-codelab/codelab.md

     Unhandled exception:
     Uncaught Error: SocketException: OS Error: Connection refused, errno = 111, address = localhost, port = 52933

-This is a good opportunity to point out that throughout this code lab we will ignore errors.
+This is a good opportunity to point out that, throughout this code lab, we will ignore errors.
 A real-world program would need to be much more careful where and when it needs to catch uncaught exceptions.